q48academy/GDPR/README.md

-# GDPR with Pivacy by Design in mind
+# GDPR with Privacy by Design in mind

 ## GDPR / DSGVO Class in PHP